AppleConnoiseur/QuestionableEthics/README.md

 **Enhanced Functionality**
 * Bionic Icons - Textures from this mod will be used for the organs.
 Highly recommended upgrade over vanilla textures!
 * Evolved Organs - Has exciting changes to its mechanics when QEE is enabled.
 There are too many to list, but [go here]([https://github.com/Xahkarias/Evolved-Organs/blob/master/About/Patch%20Notes.txt) for more details.
+* Humanoid Alien Races 2.0 - Race mods built with this framework will be able to to be cloned in the Cloning Vat.
 * Rah's Bionics and Surgery Expansion (RBSE)
   * Organ installation requires RBSE research pre-req 'Organ Transplantation'
   * Organs need to be refrigerated
   * Organ Rejection hediff added when organs are implanted

 **Fully Compatible**
+* Bioreactor
 * Combat Extended - no patch required
-* Race mods built with Humanoid Alien Races 2.0 - Races will be able to to be cloned in the Cloning Vat.
 * EPOE - Duplicated natural organ defs (two 'Eye' organs with different descriptions, for example).
 Outside of this, you should have no issues running with both mods enabled.
 * Harvest Organs Post-Mortem (HOPM) - All natural organs from QEE have a chance to spawn after autopsy